MAY Safe Boating ClassRead Now

 This is the course you need to get your Florida Safe Boater ID from Fish & Wildlife.
-It is also an excellent introduction to Boating, Boat Handling, Navigation Rules, Aides to Navigation, Florida Boating Laws and regulations, and much more!
+Born after 1 Jan'88 you need this course to operate a powerboat in Fl.
+It is an excellent introduction to Boating, Boat Handling, Navigation Rules, Aides to Navigation, Florida Boating Laws and regulations, and much more!
 Cost is $39.50 for the text books by cash, check or credit card (credit adds 3.5%).
 Couples that can share materials pay $59.00.

 For more info and to reserve your seating: Email: firstname.lastname@example.org, or call: Don Roman, 386-453-6456.
 Be more knowledgeable Be a better-safer-boater Safe Passages in 2023